gitiliya/Ares-Nuker/README.md

 I cannot believe I have to address this, please install/clone the repo..

-CD into the folder, should be sum along the lines of Main-Aries-Nuker

 Please ensure that python is installed

-run the `setup` file

-Once complete,

 CREATE DISCORD BOT - https://discord.com/developers/applications